HauruShiro/CSGO-CONFIG/README.md

 U will see the Private IP and Public IP, used to get connected.

-:warning: If u have some network cards careful, the IP display with STATUS command, can be wrong.
+:warning: If u have some network cards careful, the IP display with STATUS command, can be wrong. :warning:

 ## License